metal3-io/project-infra/jenkins/README.md

 ## Cloud Resources cleanup

-There is a Jenkins [main job](https://jenkins.nordix.org/view/Metal3/job/metal3_master_integration_tests_cleanup/) that cleans up all the leftover VMs from [CityCloud](https://www.citycloud.com/) every 6 hours which has failed to be deleted at the end of v1alphaX integration test.
+There is a Jenkins [main job](https://jenkins.nordix.org/view/Metal3/job/metal3_main_integration_tests_cleanup/) that cleans up all the leftover VMs from [CityCloud](https://www.citycloud.com/) every 6 hours which has failed to be deleted at the end of v1alphaX/v1betaX integration tests.

 ## "I'm waiting for a metal3-io member to verify that this patch is reasonable to test"